4,200+

 36,000+

-The Far Rockaway Farm Hub is a network of school-based hydroponic farms advancing food justice across the Rockaway Peninsula.
-Led by Teens for Food Justice (TFFJ) in close collaboration with local partners, the Farm Hub empowers young people to grow fresh produce, advocate for healthy food, and take
+The Far Rockaway Farm Hub is the first-ever regional network of school-based hydroponic farms in New York City, advancing food justice across the Rockaway Peninsula.
+Led by Teens for Food Justice (TFFJ) in close collaboration with local partners, the Farm Hub empowers young people to grow fresh produce, advocate for healthy food, and take action in their communities.

 Together, these schools form a learning ecosystem where students gain hands-on experience in sustainable agriculture, nutrition, food policy, and advocacy—while helping distribute thousands of pounds of fresh produce to their communities each year.